 Civil Partnership Dissolution Solicitors Serving Sidcup, Bexley and Kent

-Same sex couples have been able to commit to each other in the same way as married couples can, since 5th December 2005 following the introduction of the Civil Partnership Act 2004.
-A same sex couple's marriage is now called a civil partnership and the registration of that affords them the same rights and obligations as married couples.
+Couples can commit to each other by entering into a civil partnership and the registration of that affords them the same rights and obligations as married couples.

 If civil partners separate, they often wish to dissolve the legal responsibilities that exist between them much like a divorce.